-I thought, Hmm would you do a surgery for free?
+I thought, Hmm would you do surgery for free?
 He explained that he had 'hired' a motivational speaker last year who agreed to speak for free.
 I inquired, "Well, was he any good?"
 He said, "No - but it was free so who cares?"

 I asked him to seriously consider it, that if he thought the product was worth it, could he afford to pay the fee?
-In the end he admitted that it fit in their budget.
+In the end, he admitted that it fits into their budget.
 For a motivational speaker, getting paid is all about perceived value.
 How can we be professional speakers if we value our services at nothing?

 90% of my motivational speeches are at a full fee.
 I have found that most people can afford to pay.
 If you are